RobertsLab/sams-notebook/_posts/2022/2022-10-01-Daily-Bits---October-2022.md

   - Reviewing predominant isoform data, to help clarify some questions Yaamini had.

   - Working on Circos plots; specifically to try to generate something "pretty" for Yaamini to use in her talk at EPIMAR tomorrow.

+  - Migrating, and updating, code/data from [2018_L18-adult-methylation repo](https://github.com/epigeneticstoocean/2018_L18-adult-methylation) to CEABIGR repo.
+Annoying trying to keep track of which scripts/code is in which repo...

 ---